Shakileash5/LightBoard/README.md

 # Light Board

 An interactive whiteboard to share, learn and engage in active new way.
-Share ideas in brainstorms, draw them to your friends and family.
+It is a collaborative whiteboard platform that enables people to share and draw their ideas and thoughts.
 Access to the board is free and open to everyone.

 ## Installation